T. J. Yates: Miami Dolphins

 Yates was signed by the Miami Dolphins on December 13, 2016, after a knee injury to Ryan Tannehill.
 After starting quarterback Matt Moore was hit hard by Pittsburgh Steelers linebacker Bud Dupree in the AFC Wild Card Round on January 8, 2017, Yates appeared for one snap but Moore then returned to the game.

 Buffalo Bills

 Yates was signed by the Buffalo Bills on April 10, 2017.
-He was placed on injured reserve on September 5, 2017, with a concussion.
-He was released on September 12, 2017, after agreeing to an injury settlement.
+He was placed on injured reserve on September 5, with a concussion.
+Yates was released by Buffalo on September 12, after agreeing to an injury settlement.

 Houston Texans (third stint)

 On November 3, 2017, Yates signed with the Texans after a season-ending ACL injury to starter Deshaun Watson.
 Head coach Bill O'Brien said that Yates would be the backup to Tom Savage for the November 5 game against the Indianapolis Colts.
 On December 10 against the San Francisco 49ers, Yates entered the game late in the second quarter after Savage suffered a concussion.
 Yates completed 14-of-26 passes for 176 yards and two touchdowns as the Texans lost by a score of 26–16.
 Due to Savage's injury, Yates started the final three games of the season.
 In Week 15, against the Jacksonville Jaguars, he finished 12-of-31 for 128 yards, one touchdown, and one interception in the 45–7 loss.
 On Christmas Day, against the Pittsburgh Steelers, he finished with 83 passing yards, one touchdown, and one interception in the 34–6 loss.
 In the regular season finale, in the second divisional game against the Indianapolis Colts, he finished with 137 passing yards and an interception in the 22–13 loss.